rywible/wrela6/docs/design/compiler-pipeline-design.md

 The compiler should turn a `uefi image` declaration and its reachable modules into one self-contained AArch64 `.efi` file.
-The final artifact contains the whole image: project source, any reachable vendored or replacement standard library source, compiler-owned runtime support, generated sections, relocations, and PE/COFF headers.
+The final artifact contains the whole image: project source, any reachable stdlib source from the selected source root, compiler-owned runtime support, generated sections, relocations, and PE/COFF headers.
 No external C runtime, C object files, system linker, or foreign startup code participates in the build.

 The compiler is still allowed to call UEFI firmware services.
 Those calls are not outside C calls; they are direct ABI calls through firmware-provided